Wade in the Water: Performances and recordings

 In 2001, Mary Mary covered the song for their debut album, Thankful.

 A soul-jazz instrumental version of "Wade in the Water" by Hammond organist, James Simpson, appears on his 2003 album, Soul Revival.

 Wade in the Water, Children is a 2008 American documentary film directed and produced by Elizabeth Wood and Gabriel Nussbaum.
 It was filmed by a group of 8th grade students at the first school to reopen in New Orleans in the aftermath of Hurricane Katrina.
 The film offers a look into life as a child in the ruined city.
 The film was praised as "scalding stuff" by Newsday, and won the audience award at the New Orleans International Human Rights Film Festival.

 The version by Golden Gate Quartet appears on the 2009 compilation album Bad Seeds – Nick Cave: Roots & Collaborations.

+The Migration: Reflections on Jacob Lawrence (first performance: 2011) by dance company Step Afrika! includes a Suite ("The Wade Suite") influenced by the song.

 Savant released an electronic dance music version of the song on his 2013 album Overkill, sampling Eva Cassidy's cover.

 On May 3, 2019, the Fisk Jubilee Singers sang "Wade In the Water" in a live performance at the Grand Ole Opry House in Nashville, Tennessee during the Barbershop Harmony Society Midwinter Convention.

 In 2019 Tazewell Thompson presented an cappella musical entitled, Jubilee, that is a tribute to the Fisk Jubilee Singers.
 The song "Wade in the Water" underscores a scene against the backdrop of a ship returning to America.

 "Stand Up" is a song from the 2019 motion picture Harriet, that references the song in the line "I'm wading through muddy waters."
 That line could also be a reference to Muddy Waters, one of the most famous blues singers.

 In February 2020, the Trouble the Water album was released—a full-length album of civil-rights themed music which included "Wade in the Water" performed by Baltimore composer/performer Woody Lissauer, who was at Ground zero during the 2015 Baltimore protests.

 Billy Valentine released a version of the song on his 2023 album Billy Valentine & The Universal Truth.

+The 2025 Musical Mexodus includes a song titled "Wade in the Water Remix".